Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 ## Comparison to non-parametric models

+### The reference code are based on the previous work by Tishby and Saxe, et al.
+ * https://github.com/artemyk/ibsgd (Andrew Saxe, Artemy Kolchinsky, et al. On the information bottleneck theory of deep learning.
+In ICLR, 2018.)
+ * https://github.com/ravidziv/IDNNs (Ravid.
+Shwartz-Ziv and Naftali Tishby, Opening the Black Box of Deep Neural Networks via Information, In Arxiv, 2017.)

 ### Non-parametric models are senstive to hyper-parameters

 * **Study the effect of the hyper-parameter of empirical distributions, namely the bin size, on the mutual information estimation in MLP1 and MLP2, and save results into local folders**